seek4science/seek-documentation/contributing-to-pages.md

 For example, this page can be found at [https://raw.githubusercontent.com/seek4science/seek-documentation/main/contributing-to-pages.md](https://raw.githubusercontent.com/seek4science/seek-documentation/main/contributing-to-pages.md).

-The **help and guidelines pages** use a remote theme called [ELIXIR Toolkit Theme](https://elixir-belgium.github.io/elixir-toolkit-theme/) (ETT).
+The **about, help and guidelines pages** use a remote theme called [ELIXIR Toolkit Theme](https://elixir-belgium.github.io/elixir-toolkit-theme/) (ETT).
 The ETT theme provides additional support for styling and navigation, including the sidebar menus.
 New user guide pages require a slightly different formatter at the top, that looks like:

     ---
     title: my lovely help and guidelines page